King's Cross Central: Notable residents and businesses

-History
+History of site

 The area of what is today Kings Cross was farmland, intersected by York Way heading north leading to a bridge which crossed the River Fleet at Battlebridge.
-This name led to a tradition that this was the site of a major battle between the Romans and the Iceni tribe led by Boudica (also known as Boudicea), support by writings from the ancient Roman historian Publius Cornelius Tacitus.
-It was not until the development of New Road in 1765 (later to become Euston Road), that the development of Kings Cross began.
+This name led to a tradition that this was the site of a major battle between the Romans and the Iceni tribe led by Boudica (also known as Boudicea), supported by writings from the ancient Roman historian Publius Cornelius Tacitus.